 The resident will meet with a psychiatrist and medical doctor on a weekly basis to ensure that moving forward they are taking the correct medications.
 The psychiatrist can suggest genetic testing to find out when medications react to each individual’s genetic makeup, as well as psychiatric testing to determine whether there might be any underlying mental health diagnoses.
 There is around-the-clock nursing staff to safely dispense medications.

-Importance of Individualized Treatment
+Importance of Individualized Treatment for Prescription Drug Addiction

 Each resident is given a primary therapist to work with on an individual basis; this person may also participate in family therapy.
 The resident will develop realistic goals that they wish to accomplish while they are in treatment.
-The residents attend all-day group programing to address their recovery needs; this provides structure and balance.
+The residents attend all-day group programming to address their recovery needs; this provides structure and balance.

 Residents also have the opportunity to attend 12-Step meetings where they are able to obtain a Sponsor who will guide them through the 12-Step model of recovery and hold them accountable to their short and long term goals in recovery.